qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 (see :ref:`otf_transformation`).
 The added layer should now be visible if data are available in the current view extent.

-The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.
-Various other operations can be performed on the map as described in the :ref:`label_toolbars` description.
+The map view can be panned, shifting the display to another region of the map, and it can be zoomed in and out.
+Various other operations can be performed on the map as described in the :ref:`label_toolbars` section.
-The map view and the legend are tightly bound to each other --- the maps in view reflect changes you make in the legend area.
+The map view and the legend are tightly bound to each other --- the maps in the view reflect changes you make in the legend area.

 .. index:: Zoom, Mouse wheel